-For the Timing Error reporting, the RPD MUST provide a single Timing Error that is used to match the equalizer coefficient calculation.
-This Timing Error value will be sent back to CM in RNG-RSP.
-The RPD can chose to group the subcarriers into multiple non-overlapping sections, and report one averaged timing error for each section.
+For the Timing Error reporting:

+- The RPD MUST provide a single Timing Error that is used to match the equalizer coefficient calculation.
+This Timing Error value will be sent back to the CM in RNG-RSP. - The RPD MAY choose to group the subcarriers into multiple non-overlapping sections, and report one averaged Timing Error for each section.